 Can an Adoption Memorialize a Loved One?

 Yes.
 "In Memory Of …" adoptions are permitted.

 No. Signs are intended to recognize you or your group, not your message.
 Space is limited to 48 characters.

 Can We Advertise a Business by Adopting a Highway?

 Yes.
 However, business names on signs need to be the actual business name, with no additional advertising.

 For example: "B.J.
 Smith, A Tree-Cutting Service" wouldn’t be allowed if "A Tree-Cutting Service" wasn’t part of the business name.

 Unless it's the name of your business, Web sites aren't permitted on signs.

 How Much of a Difference Does Adoption Make?

-Adopt-a-Highway volunteers clean almost 12,000 miles of highways annually.
-That's more that 20 percent of Virginia’s state-maintained roads.
+Adopt-a-Highway volunteers clean more than 2,000 miles of highways annually.

 Research has shown that Adopt-a-Highway roadsides are less littered than those maintained by road crews.